indestiny0xff/Agora/README.md

     --keyword: Filter articles by a specific keyword.
     --start-date: Filter starting from this date (YYYY-MM-DD).
     --end-date: Filter until this date (YYYY-MM-DD).
-    --verbose: For more detailed information.
+    --verbose: For more detailed information. ( not necessarily useful)

 ## Installation